- Curriculum Vitae

 - Institutional Responsibilities

-- Scientific Reviewing Activities
+- Scientific Reviewing Activities and Board memberships

-- 2018 (30 May) Nomination to "Privat Dozentin" (PD) of the University of Zurich with the Venia Legendi in Sinology with a social sciences focus.
-Habilitation title: "From Developmentalism to Ecological Awareness and Back: The Example of the Greater China Region in Comparative Perspective".
+- 2018 Habilitation Nomination to Privat Dozentin of the University of Zurich, Faculty of Arts and Social Sciences, with a Venia Legendi in Sinology with a social sciences focus.
+Habilitation title: From Developmentalism to Ecological Awareness and Back: The Example of the Greater China Region in Comparative Perspective.
+June.